-Are you looking to build confidence and develop your painting skills?
+Are you looking to build confidence and refine your painting skills?
 This course is designed to help you take the next step with confidence in a constructive and inspirational environment.
 It is suitable for those who have completed short courses or other art school training...

 Taught by: Guy Noble.

-Are you looking to build confidence and develop your painting skills?
+Are you looking to build confidence and refine your painting skills?
 This course is designed to help you take the next step with confidence in a constructive and inspirational environment.
 It is suitable for those who have completed short courses or other art school training.
 Beginners are also welcome.